 Agile Product Management and Writing Stories

 Want to be able to ask your own questions and get answers from experts?
-Check out our Community Bundle.
+Check out the Net Objectives Community Bundle.

 Shorter sprints will help you do the right thing, but it’s also useful to know what’s driving this behavior.
 Scrum.
 Lean-thinking would tell us to do the following: